 (possibly empty) result set, where each tuple has as many attributes as funcdatabase A database object.
-This will default to the value of \default-database\.
+This will default to the value of default-database.

-result-types A field type specifier.
+types A field type specififier.
 The default is NIL.
 See query for the semantics of this argument.